theunkn0wn1/theunkn0wn1.github.io/_posts/2021-01-02-virtual-environments.md

 `venv` is an alias for `Virtual Environment`.

-A `Project` typically refers to some specific library or program that a developer is writing.

 A `dependency` is any library a `Project` depends on, and is provided externally.
  - This term typically refers to third-party libraries installed via `pip` or similar.

+A `Project` typically refers to some specific library or program that a developer is working on.

 `OS`  = `Operating System`